Elderberries are delicious! So is Elderberry Mead.

 Here’s few posts from fellow bloggers who have covered the goodness of elderberries:

-- Quick and Simple Elderberry Cold Syrup (Herbal Academy of New England)
+- Quick and Simple Elderberry Cold Syrup (Herbal Academy)

 - Making Medicinal Elderberry Syrup (Homespun Seasonal Living)